dh-notes/pandoc-workflow/pandoctut.md

 At this point, you should spend some time exploring some of other features of Markdown like quotations (referenced by `>` symbol), bullet lists which start with `*`, verbatim line breaks which start with `|` (useful for poetry), tables, and a few of the other functions listed on the Pandoc's markdown page.
 Pay particular attention to empty space and the flow of paragraphs.
 The documentation puts it succinctly when it defines a paragraph to be "one or more lines of text followed by one or more blank line."
 Note that "newlines are treated as spaces" and that "if you need a hard line break, put two or more spaces at the end of a line."
 The best way to understand what that means is to experiment freely.
 Use your editor's preview mode or just run Pandoc to see the results of your experiments.

 Above all, avoid the urge to format.
-Remember that you are identifying *semantic* units: sections, subsections, emphasis, footnotes, and figures.
+Remember that you are identifying *semantic* units: sections, subsections, emphasis, footnotes, and figures.^[Even `*italics*` and `**bold**` in Markdown are not really formatting marks, but indicate different level of *emphasis*.]
 The formatting will happen later, once you know the venue and the requirements of publication.

 # Case 2: Working with Bibliographies